 - For every gallon of yeast, add 2ml* chlorine dioxide to the acidified water.
 When concoction turns a light yellow (may take a minute), add to the yeast slurry, mixing well.

 - Allow to sit for a minimum of 30 minutes (longer reaction time ensures effectiveness) before using. *Available from BIRKO as DioxyChlor™ at (800) 525-0476 and Five Star as Star-Xene™ at (800) 782-7019.

 Washed and fed yeast will retain high viability for 2 weeks at this temperature.
 Warmer temperatures will decrease storage times.
 If your cold room maintains temperatures higher than 34°F/1°C, you must either place the yeast storage container in an ice bath in the cold room (which maintains an ideal temperature if ice is present), or you must feed the yeast more often.
 If storage times of more than 2 weeks are desired, drain old wort off the yeast bed and replace with fresh wort every 2 weeks.

 Test Your Slurry before Pitching.

-Don’t brew blind-folded!
-Check viability, cell count and purity.
+Don’t brew blindfolded!
+For your yeast care, check viability, cell count and purity.
 See our Brewers’ Laboratory Handbook for easy-to-follow procedures.
 Use our free online Pitching Rate Calculator.